garylirocks/quickrefs/azure-key-vault.markdown

 - Disable public access

 And there's an option for exception: "Allow trusted Microsoft services to bypass this firewall", see https://learn.microsoft.com/en-us/azure/key-vault/general/overview-vnet-service-endpoints#trusted-services
+- This exception does not apply to logic apps

-**Exception still apply** even if you choose "Disable public access"
+- **Exception still applies** even if you choose "Disable public access"

 ## Vault authentication